Table of Contents: Case of the Ingenious A

 Chapter Three: "What is Become of L'Enfant?"
 (1777 to 1792) - An interlude tracing the conception and planning of the City of Washington with a focus on L'Enfant whose fall allowed Thornton to rise

-Chapter Nine: Hoban v.
+Chapter Eight: Thornton v.
 Hadfield (1795-1797) - and Lovering designs the Twenty Buildings

-Chapter Thirteen: On the Heights of Mt.
+Chapter Twelve: On the Heights of Mt.
 Chimborazo (1802-1828) Latrobe designs and builds the South Wing, and sues Thornton for libel; Thornton runs the Patent Office for his greater glory; He fights Robert Fulton but not the invading British.
 He lobbies for South American revolutionaries and remembers Dr. Dodd

 Sources: I provide links to those available on-line